memfault/interrupt/_drafts/faster-builds.md

 decided to tie your hands behind your back a few minutes, tens of hundreds of times a day, ruining your productivity.
-If your team consists of 5 engineers and the build takes 5 minutes, at 20 builds a day (conservative estimate), that's 8 hours...a whole work day for an extra single engineer!
+If your team consists of 5 engineers and the build takes 5 minutes, at 20 builds a day (conservative estimate), that's 8 hours... a whole work day for an extra single engineer!

 Although we commonly run up against slow build times when trying to move quickly, there are many other pieces of "infrastructure" (or lack thereof) that